Nahvin00/programming-technique-project/README.md

-# programming-technique-project
+# Programming Technique Project
-A project for our Programming Technique class.
+## A project for our Programming Technique class.

+Language used: C++